Chris Hodgson

 Chris Hodgson (born c.
 1961) is a former politician in Ontario, Canada.
-He was Reeve of Dysart country in 1993, and warden of Haliburton.
+He was Reeve of Dysart Township in 1993, and warden of Haliburton.
 He was a Progressive Conservative member of the Legislative Assembly of Ontario from 1994 to 2003 representing the ridings of Victoria—Haliburton and Haliburton—Victoria—Brock.
 He was a cabinet minister in the governments of Mike Harris and Ernie Eves, serving variously as Minister of Northern Development and Mines, Chair of the Management Board of Cabinet and Deputy Government House Leader, and Minister of Municipal Affairs and Housing.